vKochanov78/RestaurantWebApp/README.md

 # RestaurantWebApp

-The Back-End will be made by me soon.

 Front-End inspired by - [Mr. Web Designer](https://www.youtube.com/@MrWebDesignerAnas). <br />

 Complete responsive food / restaurant website design using HTML, CSS, and vanilla JavaScript.